Trulicity, a once-weekly injectable, is used to manage blood sugar and weight in people with type 2 diabetes

 How do I inject Trulicity?

-Trulicity comes in pen form and is injected subcutaneously (which means under the skin).
+This medicine is available in a pen form and is injected subcutaneously (under the skin).

-You’ll dial your weekly dose to your prescribed milligram (mg), pinch an inch of skin, push the needle into your skin, and press the top of the pen to release the medication.
+Pinch an inch of skin, insert the needle perpendicular to the skin, and press the top of the pen to release the medication.

-Keep the pen needle in your skin for about 10 seconds to make sure all of the medication was released.
+Keep the needle in your skin for about 10 seconds to ensure the full dose is administered.

 Who shouldn’t take Trulicity?

-You should only take Trulicity if you are prescribed Trulicity.
-Trulicity is not intended for people who are pregnant, planning on becoming pregnant, or breastfeeding.
+It is not recommended for those who are pregnant, planning to become pregnant, or breastfeeding.

-It is not recommended for people without diabetes, or those with prediabetes or type 1 diabetes, without the guidance of a physician.
+The medication is not suitable for people without diabetes, or for those with prediabetes or type 1 diabetes, without a doctor’s guidance.

-Talk with your doctor if you have questions or concerns about starting Trulicity or if you’ve recently been prescribed the medication.
+Always talk to your doctor if you have any questions or concerns about taking this medication.

 How do I stop taking Trulicity?

-These side effects may include weight gain, a sharp rise in blood sugar levels, increased A1C, or worsening insulin resistance.
+Your doctor will likely recommend gradually tapering off the medication to avoid adverse side effects such as weight gain, a sharp increase in blood sugar levels, higher A1c, or worsening insulin resistance.

 Can Trulicity replace insulin?

-Never stop taking your insulin unless with the close guidance and recommendation of your doctor.
+Never stop taking your insulin without your doctor’s guidance and recommendation.

 Can I take Trulicity with other diabetes medications?

-This will depend on the medication.
-Trulicity can be taken with medications such as insulin and/or metformin
+Yes, but it depends on the medication.
+Trulicity can be safely combined with insulin or metformin

 Does Trulicity need to be refrigerated?

-Yes.
-Trulicity should be stored in the refrigerator between 36°F to 46°F. It can be used for up to 56 days after opening.
-Never freeze Trulicity or expose it to extreme heat.
+Yes, it should be stored in the refrigerator at a temperature between 36°F to 46°F (2°C to 8°C).
+It can be used for up to 56 days after opening.
+Do not freeze it or expose it to extreme heat.

 How do I get a prescription for Trulicity?

-If you do not have any form of diabetes and are looking to lose weight, talk with your doctor about FDA-approved weight loss prescription medications that may be safer and more appropriate for you, without the side effects that Trulicity often causes.
+If you do not have diabetes but are seeking to lose weight, discuss with your doctor other FDA-approved weight loss medications that may be safer and more suitable, without the side effects associated with this drug.